TrynkaLab/sc-blipper/README.md

 4. set `convert.convert_gene_names=true`

 By default, gene-ensembl links are downloaded from biomart, the version is controllable through `rn_ensembl_version` (currently 114 is the higest)

-A custom id linking file with two columns, old id, new id can be specified with `convert.id_linker`, but this is mostly untested, it should work if the target is ensembl id or gene symbol, but any other id will not work.
-I.e. entrez > ensembl id is ok, but ensembl id > entrez may not currently work for some steps.
+A custom id linking file with two columns, old id, new id can be specified with `convert.id_linker`, but this is mostly untested, it should work if the target is ensembl id or gene symbol, but others are untested and might fail for some of the steps.

 # CNMF

-At the moment the starting point will be QC'ed seurat or scanpy objects.
+## What it does
-One or more can be supplied in the manifest.
-Currently in phase 1 which aims to:
+This workflow takes raw counts from one or multiple files, optionally harmony corrects them, runs cNMF and then performs various enrichment analysis on the gene spectra scores from the cNMF to aid in annotation.

 1. Convert to anndata (only if Seurat)
 2. Merge objects (only if manifest has more then 1 row)